elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/delegation.md

 Your administrator will have mapped your IdP groups to the Grafana viewer, editor and admin roles.
 Please read the [upstream documentation](https://grafana.com/docs/grafana/latest/permissions/organization_roles/) to learn more.

+## Application Logs (OpenSearch Dashboards)

+!!!note
+    Compliant Kubernetes is currently migrating from OpenDistro for Elasticsearch to OpenSearch.
+As a result, Kibana will be replaced with OpenSearch Dashboards.
+You can track progress [here](https://github.com/elastisys/compliantkubernetes-apps/issues/588).
+This section of the documentation will be updated once the migration is completed.

+TBD